 This is Amisha, and I would like to introduce myself.
-I am a jam maker, food photographer, food stylist, and a recipe developer.
+I am a recipe developer, food photographer and a food stylist, in that order.
 I am an extremely passionate home cook, who loves to cook all dishes vegetarian, crazy about baking(yes, I bake a lot at night!), jamming and creating healthy, nourishing, fresh meals for my family.
-I have a very dear husband, 2 lovely kids, a girl and a boy, ages 6 and 4, and 2 adorable cats, who are brother and sister as well named Marc and Tabitha!
-We live in the Bay Area and are blessed to be surrounded with extremely fresh, organic produce that is a part of my daily musings with cooking.
+I have a very dear husband, 2 lovely kids, a girl and a boy, ages 13 and 11, and 2 adorable cats, who are from the same litter, named Marc and Tabitha!
+We live in the Bay Area and are blessed to be surrounded with fresh, organic produce, throughout the year, that is a part of my daily musings with cooking.

 A little bit about myself… I am originally from Mumbai – the city that never sleeps!
 I am a computer engineer by profession, and came to the US to study Masters.
 I was very fortunate to be brought up in a family that loves to eat and cook.
-My mom has been my constant source of inspiration, and she started teaching me to cook when I was seven years old.
+My mom has been my constant source of inspiration.
+She started teaching me the tricks of her trade of cooking when I was around eight or nine years old.
 There was this one winter holiday, when I was 10 years old, and I took it up, upon me to use one of my mom’s cookbooks, and make a new dish everyday all by myself.
-There are some successes and some failures, but it was a fun adventurous experience that I still remember to date!
-I have always helped my mom in the kitchen, and played with spices, flavors and learnt to make things from scratch.
+There are some successes and some failures, lots of tears and laughs, but it was a fun adventurous experience that I still remember to date!
+I have always helped my mom in the kitchen, played with spices, flavors and learnt to make things from scratch.
 My mom believed in fresh food on the table for every meal, and I strive to do the same for my family.

 Welcome to my blog, and I am so excited to have you share my journey, on my cooking adventures with Indian food, various other cuisines, baking, jamming and other musings!
 I would love to know more about you, so please feel free to drop me a line at: firstname.lastname@example.org. 🙂